The u-root cpu command

 What about different architectures?
 What if we are using an x86 but want to

 binaries.
-We might have an entire ARM file system tree in ~/arm
+We might have an entire ARM file system tree in ~/arm, for example.

 cpu -root ~/arm date